The gender gap in Cannabis metabolism

 When I think about biochemical differences between females and males I immediately think of the reproductive system.
 The balance of sex hormones, such as testosterone, estrogen and progesterone, is quite different between both sexes, and obviously there is a huge difference between sperms and eggs.
 That is why I was so interested to learn about the effect the endocannabinoid system has in reproduction.

-mini-review authored by Italian researchers highlights the important role of the endocannabinoid system in reproduction, particularly related to sperm production and functions, providing examples of studies in both humans and other animals.
+A mini-review authored by Italian researchers highlights the important role of the endocannabinoid system in reproduction, particularly related to sperm production and functions, providing examples of studies in both humans and other animals.
 For example, studies show that THC and the endocannabinoid AEA (anandamide) inhibit acrosome reaction (necessary to fertilize the egg) on sea urchin sperm, which was also observed on boar using the AEA analog methanandamide.
 Similarly, AEA inhibits sperm motility in humans and frogs (maybe there is a connection between princes and frogs after all…)

 These effects result from the binding of the mentioned molecules to the CB1 receptor.
 For a moment I thought that activation of this receptor has a negative effect on sperm, but studies working with mutant mice lacking the CB1 receptor (Cnr1 null mutant) show that in the absence of this receptor these rodents have poor chromatin quality; in other words, the DNA in their sperm is not packed properly.
 So it is likely that CB1 plays an important role in formation of sperms, and there seems to be a delicate balance between the time of activation by the endocannabinoid AEA and the positive or negative effects in sperm production and function.